 There’s something about spring that makes you want to see flowers bloom and green things sprout.
 It’s a time of year when many people get out in their yards and start pruning, planting and landscaping.
 If your air conditioner isn’t adding to your outdoor décor, here are 6 air conditioner landscaping ideas to hide it and help it.

-6 Ways to Keep Your Yard From Ruining Your AC Unit
+6 Ways to Keep Your Yard From Ruining Your AC Unit in Phoenix

 1. Grow Up, Not Out.
 When you want to hide your air conditioner with plants, choose plants that grow up rather than spreading.
 You’re going to get two benefits – first, you’re going to see beautiful green instead of an air conditioning unit.
 Next, you’re going to give that A/C some shade which will help it be more efficient when it gets hot – really hot.

 2. Move Back.
 You want to have somewhere between 3 and 5 feet of space between the A/C and the plants.
 You need to leave room for your service technician to work on your air conditioner.
 Remember, when we talk about leaving space, we’re talking about the space when the plant matures not when it’s first planted.
-Pay attention to the tag on the plant and plant it accordingly so that when it’s big and beautiful, your unit still has the space it needs for air flow and service calls.
+Pay attention to the tag on the plant and plant it accordingly so that when it’s big and beautiful, your ac unit still has the space it needs for air flow and service calls.

 3. No Seedpods or Fruit.
 You want to choose plants that aren’t going to drop a debris that could blow into the vents and cause a problem.
 Plus, you don’t want to have to constantly cleanup to keep the space around the air conditioner clean.